Capital Cities of the Ancient Maya: Honduras, Guatemala & Mexico Tour

 In the afternoon, return upstream to our jungle lodge.
 (B/L/D)

-To reach the small ceremonial center of Bonampak, travel through the Lacandon Rainforest, some of the last of the uncut jungles in this area.
+To reach the small ceremonial center of Bonampak, travel through the Lacandon Rainforest, and experience some of the last of the uncut jungles in this area.
 Within a palace are three rooms with walls covered with stunning murals telling of the presentation of the ruler’s heir in 790 AD.
 The city collapsed about this time and these vivid multi-colored paintings were never completely finished.
 The detailed scenes of life at court, battles, torture, and ceremonies are considered among the most refined mural frescoes of the Americas.
 Bonampak is well known for its imagery, but the immense standing stone monuments are equally lovely and the texts that cover them tell of the center’s close relationship with nearby Yaxchilán.

 Transfer to Palenque and overnight for two nights at the Chan Kah Resort, where private bungalows are situated amidst a pristine jungle environment and clustered around an immense, free-form swimming pool.
 Dinner is on our own tonight.
 (B/L)